Team-building games for companies, organizations, and teams

 Interfaces, onboarding, communication training

-Tool: Feel & Find – Communication game for precise description
+Tool: Feel & Find – communication game for precise description

 9) Deep Zoom Challenge (reconstructing the big picture together)

-Active listening, structuring, perspective-taking
+Active listening, structuring, perspective change

 20–60 minutes